awar7118/rails-cryptaul/README.md

 ## About The Project

-Cryptocurrencies and decentralised finance (DeFi) are taking over the world and redefining what money is.
+Cryptocurrencies and decentralised finance (Defi) are taking over the world and redefining what money is.
 We wanted to create a platform that allows users to benefit from the features listed in the features section below, all the while eradicating financial risk and building confidence in investing in cryptocurrency.

-We used the MoSCoW prioritization approach to build this project and be able to produce a MVP within the space of 2 weeks.
+We used the MoSCoW prioritization approach to build this project and be able to produce an MVP within the space of 2 weeks.

 ### Built With